 Yes, it costs money, but so does SEO if you have to hire a professional SEO and/or pay for content.
+And lead generation companies don’t work for free either.
 Regardless, as long as you’re getting positive ROI from your paid search campaigns, it ought to be worth it.

 PPC lead generation relies on pay-per-click ad networks like Google’s, Facebook’s, and Bing’s to drive traffic into your sales funnel.
 It can be expensive, but if you do it right your ads should pay for themselves in the long run (or preferably the short run).

 Search engine marketing is the best place to start, and Google Ads is the best search engine to begin generating leads through PPC.
 Here’s why:

 - You can focus on keywords with purchase intent (e.g., “buy socks”), so that you’re paying for traffic near the bottom of the funnel.
 That means the ads will pay for themselves sooner than if you were generating leads at the top of the funnel that still needed to be nurtured to the Decision stage.

 - Google is the most used search engine, so chances are that’s where the majority of the fish are (though this obviously depends on your particular industry to a certain extent).

 When to Move On